HomeLatest NewsGovTechGovt launches upgraded logistics data platform to strengthen digital trade competitiveness

 Preferred Source of Google

-NEW DELHI – Union government has launched an upgraded logistics tracking platform aimed at improving supply chain efficiency and boosting the India’s digital trade and export competitiveness.
+NEW DELHI – Union government has launched an upgraded logistics tracking platform aimed at improving efficiency and boosting the ‘s digital trade and export competitiveness.

-Commerce and Minister unveiled the (LDB) 2.0 on Saturday in New Delhi during events marking 10 years of the government’s “Make in India” initiative.
+Commerce and Industry Minister Piyush Goyal unveiled the Logistics Bank (LDB) 2.0 on Saturday in New Delhi during events marking 10 years of the government’s “Make in India” initiative.

 The system, developed by NICDC Logistics Data Services (NLDSL), expands the scope of the existing platform by offering real-time tracking of containers at sea and multi-modal shipment visibility, said a statement.